 Consider the Costs of Extras

-Look at Your Meal Plans
+Look at Your Meal Plan Options

 Choosing the Best Option

-Your lifestyle and the things that are the most important to you will influence your decision.
-If you are paying for school by yourself you may need to choose the most inexpensive option.
-If you are working while attending school, your job may influence where you work, and what type of plan will work the best for you.
+But if you are paying for school by yourself, you may need to choose the most inexpensive option.
+If you are working while attending school, your job may influence where you live and what type of meal plan will work the best for you.
 The costs may be close enough that you can make the decision based on convenience.

 Find Other Ways to Save